Twin-width I: tractable FO model checking: Conclusion

 We have introduced the notion of twin-width.
 We have shown how to compute contraction sequences on several classes with bounded twin-width, and how to then decide first-order formulas on these classes in linear FPT time.

-\textbf{Computing twin-width.} The most natural open question concerns the complexity of computing the twin-width and contraction sequences on general graphs.
+\textbf{Computing twin-width.} The most pressing open question concerns the complexity of computing the twin-width and contraction sequences on general graphs.
 We do not expect that computing exactly the twin-width is tractable.
 However any approximation with a ratio only function of twin-width would be good enough.
-Formally, is there a polynomial-time algorithm that outputs an $f(d)$-contraction sequence or correctly reports that the twin-width is at least $d$?
+More precisely, is there a polynomial-time or fixed-parameter algorithm that outputs an $f(d)$-contraction sequence or correctly reports that the twin-width is at least $d$?
+We observe that such an algorithm was obtained for \emph{totally ordered} binary structures~\cite{twin-width4}.

 This raises the perhaps more general question of a weak dual for twin-width.
 For treewidth, brambles provide an exact dual.
 How to certify that the twin-width is at least $d$?
 The best we can say so far is that if for all the vertex-orderings the adjacency matrix admits a $(2d+2)$-mixed minor, then the twin-width exceeds $d$.
-A~satisfactory certificate would get rid of the universal quantification over the orderings of the vertex-set.
+A~satisfactory certificate would get rid of the universal quantification over the orderings of the vertex set.